Indonesian slang: Jakarta slang

 However, many Indonesians of non-Chinese descent do not know the meaning of the transaction words above, probably with the exception of Goceng due to its usage on KFC Indonesia's advertising on their "Goceng" products, in which all "Goceng" menus are sold at the IDR 5000 price range.
 Sometimes the word "perak", literally "silver", is used to describe small denominations of currency.

+Landmarks

+This slang term is an abbreviation to facilitate communication.